DummyForms/.github/README.md

   Build fully customized forms quickly using an intuitive visual editor.

 - **AI Form Generation**
-  Generate powerful forms in 30 seconds with a single AI prompt
+  Generate a powerful form or survey in 30 seconds with a single AI prompt

 - **Beautiful Templates & Themes**
   Get started fast with pre-designed form templates, or create your own unique style.

 - **Share & Embed Anywhere**
-  Form publishing is seamless—get a shareable link or embed code to insert your form on any website.
+  Form publishing is seamless—get a shareable link, downloadable QR code, or embed code to insert your form on any website.

 - **Collect & Manage Responses**
-  Effortlessly gather submissions, view individual responses, and export data in CSV/Excel formats.
+  Effortlessly gather submissions, view individual responses, and export data in CSV, Excel, PDF, and JSON formats.

 - **Advanced Analytics & Insights**
-  Monitor form performance with built-in analytics dashboards.
+  Monitor form performance with built-in analytics dashboards that include heatmaps, devices, and geolocation.

-- **Third‑Party Integrations**
-  Connect with your favorite tools: analytics, file storage, payments, email notifications, and more.

 - **Secure & Privacy‑Focused**
-  GDPR‑aligned privacy policy and secure storage of all form data.
+  GDPR‑aligned privacy policy, secure storage of all form data, and 24/7 cloud backups.

 ---